Product Development overview

 A full product specification is not required for Lean Design but it is necessary to determinine the Minimum Viable Product (MVP) and having a specification for this will reduce the number of iterations required to produce the final product.

-To simplify this article it is assumed that the product specification is already decided as covering this aspect of development will require a separate article.
+To simplify this article it is assumed that the product specification is already decided because fully covering this aspect of development will require a separate article.

 1. Electronic hardware design